Killzone Shadow Fall: Development and release

 Killzone Shadow Fall was seen by Guerrilla Games as an opportunity to revitalize the franchise, since it was established early in development that they would be working on a new platform.
 The main point during development was to give players more options on how to proceed, particularly during the single-player mode.
 According to Guerrilla Games, the original size of Killzone Shadow Fall was 290 GB because the game has no assets designed for lower spec systems.

 The demo shown during the PlayStation 4's announcement only used 4 GB of memory – not the full 8 GB GDDR5 RAM available to developers in the final hardware, Guerrilla has revealed.
 According to the studio, 3072 MB (3 GB) of the PS4's 8 GB were dedicated to video resources powering the demo, with 1,536 MB used for system resources.
 A further 128 MB were shared between the two.
 Of the 3 GB reserved for video memory, 1,321 MB were used by non-streaming textures.
 According to Guerrilla, the demo featured 8200 physics objects, 500 particle systems and real-time reflections - which include "a lot of Guerrilla secret sauce".
 Guerrilla's decision to stick with 4 GB suggest that the developer may not have been aware of Sony's decision to include 8 GB in final retail hardware – something Just Add Water CEO Stewart Gilray told VideoGamer.com had been kept secret from third-party developers until the console's announcement.
-"We were told [PS4] was 4GB originally and we first knew it had 8GBs when Mark said at the event's stage, 'And it has 8GB of memory'.
+"We were told [PS4] was 4GB originally and we first knew it had 8GBs when Mark [Cerny] said at the event's stage, 'And it has 8GB of memory'.
 We'd had kits at that point for a good while."

 The game ended development and "went gold" on 21 October 2013.
 The game was released on 15 November 2013 in North America, and was released on 29 November 2013 in Europe, and on 22 February 2014 in Japan, as a launch title for the PlayStation 4.
 Participating retailers offered the Shadow Pack as a pre-order bonus.
 It included three exclusive skins for the OWL combat drone, the MP Spotlight Move (a special victory move to humiliate fallen opponents in multiplayer), and the official soundtrack.

 The online servers for the game were shut down on 12 August 2022.